hyjeko/hyjeko.github.io/Readme.md

 The responsive solution is to use a 3 column grid layout, where columns 0 and 2 represent horizontal space reserved for the sketch and map controls.
 Column 1 will hold the alert content the user is interested in to determine if their flight is valid.

 ### Future Implementation Ideas

-1. Deleting a sketch does not currently delete its underlying intersection polygon
-2. Review and improve webpack configuration
+1. Review and improve webpack configuration
-3. Handle 1...n no fly zone geometries
+2. Handle 1...n no fly zone geometries
-4. Enable view layer toggling for the sketch layer and the no fly layer
+3. Enable view layer toggling for the sketch layer and the no fly layer
-7. Persist sketches in localStorage or some other data persistence solution so they survive page reloads
+4. Persist sketches in localStorage or some other data persistence solution so they survive page reloads
-8. Create ability to save flight sketches
+5. Create ability to save flight sketches
-8. Create settings page to toggle different map options and sketch options etc.
+6. Create settings page to toggle different map options and sketch options etc.
-9. Format the intersecting area
+7. Format the intersecting area
-10. Complete Delete functionality from the sketch event
-11. Complete Delete functionality from the Alert element
-12. Have sketches that already exist update appropriately to changes in the NO FLY ZONE
+8. Have sketches that already exist update appropriately to changes in the NO FLY ZONE
-13. Error handling for failed api calls
+9. Error handling for failed api calls